 Jessica worked as a freelancer for Insight for many years before coming on board corporately in 2013.
 Over the past 15 years she's worked in a variety of positions on shows such as Canadian Idol, Are you Smarter Than a 5th Grader Canada, The JUNO Awards, Canada's Walk of Fame, Deal or No Deal Canada, Battle of the Blades, Canada's Got Talent and is currently operating as the Line Producer for both Top Chef Canada and Big Brother Canada.
 As the Manager of Production Jessica assists producers from the development stage of a project managing every facet of production from staff and budgets through to Post overseeing deliverables and managing production relations.

-Manager of Legal & Business Affairs
+Vice-President, Legal and Business Affairs

 Back to top

 Alex is responsible managing contractual relationships for Insight, ensuring compliance with broadcaster, funding agency, and tax credit requirements, and for negotiating broadcast licensing agreements.
 Alex also assists the scripted department with acquiring intellectual property rights.
 Alex trained at a national full-service firm and practiced commercial litigation at a mid-sized Toronto firm before joining Insight as legal counsel.

 Alex holds a Bachelor of Arts from McGill University and a Juris Doctorate from the University of Toronto Law School.
 He was called to the Ontario Bar in 2014 and has published articles on a wide variety of legal and regulatory issues.